spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

   const { router } = await builder.build();
   ```

-3. If needed, the `useMiddleware` function allows you to inject a custom middleware, in case you need to execute something else.
-By default, it will use a middleware like the one defined [here](https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/authenticate-api-requests.md).

-**NOTE**: The usage of the middleware is meant to be used in production environments (when `NODE_ENV` is set to `production`).
-If you're working in development with a `guest` user, please set this environment variable to another value (like `development`), so the authorization won't fail due to an invalid token.

 Once this setup is done, you will need to extend the permission policy to check for the available permissions and `ALLOW` or `DENY` access to any data you want.
 This step is completely up to the end user, as the way of obtaining these permissions might differ for every company.
 The following example would allow listing all the buckets and keys, but deny downloading and previewing the objects: